rackersteve/rackspace-how-to/content/cloud-servers/installing-froxlor-on-fedora-31.md

 - A user with SSH administrator privileges.

 ### LAMP installation

+Perform the following steps to install the LAMP:

 1. We need to install LAMP first, the web service stack of Linux&reg; Apache&reg;, MariaDB&reg;, and PHP&reg;, using DNF command.